Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-samp-commands.md

 ### Load notes

-- SAMP params are read as plain values and converted with `toString()`
+- SAMP parameters are read as plain values and converted with `toString()`
 - for `jhv.load.image`, `jhv.load.cdf`, and `jhv.load.hapi`, the `url` array
   elements are each converted with `toString()`
 - `table.load.votable` is additionally sender-restricted to `SolarOrbiterARchive`